Banner Ad.ADBA Awards Ceremony.

 There are many benefits in the use of renewable natural gas transport using biomethane from the anaerobic digestion process.

-Rather than deliberately extracting natural gas trapped in the ground, this green gas makes use of resources already present in our surroundings.
-RNG may be produced from current resources using advanced gas clean-up technology, resulting in a green gas that can be pumped into existing natural gas infrastructure.
+Rather than deliberately extracting unsustainable fossil-fuel natural gas trapped in the ground, this green gas makes use of resources already present in our surroundings.
+RNG is produced from current resources using advanced biogas clean-up technology, resulting in a green gas that can be pumped into existing natural gas pipes.

 But, before we discuss those, let's define what we mean by renewable natural gas: